 Goodwill does not accept these items

-- Baby furniture/equipment
+- Baby furniture and equipment

 - Consumer product recalled items

-- Plumbing/construction materials
+- Building and plumbing materials

 Alternative disposal sites